Helping busy people write a book readers will love.

 Based on your premise, the Story Spine tells the core story in a fairy-tale format that names the hero, defines the problem, gives beginning and ending, hints at external, internal, and philosophical goals and themes.

-Based on the Story Spine, the Story Body tells the short version of the entire narrative in a fairy-tale format, preparing the initial contents for completion of the Global Story Beats.
+Based on the Story Spine, the Story Body tells the short version of the entire narrative, organizing the initial contents for completion of the Global Story Beats.

-Based on proven structures divided into eighteen beats, follow the Global Story Beats process to outline scenes and scene sequences.
-The process is suitable for use with many genres, including mysteries, thrillers, and romance.
+Based on proven structures divided into eighteen beats, the Global Story Beats outline scenes and scene sequences.

 - How to Use Global Story Beats with Scrivener

 - Story Beats: Discover an Easy Way to Write Your Novel’s Essential Scenes